micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 4.md

 Moreover he made a bronze altar: twenty cubits was its length, twenty cubits its width, and ten cubits its height.

 ###### 2
-Then he made the [^a]Sea of cast _bronze,_ ten cubits from one brim to the other; _it was_ completely round.
+Then he made the Sea of cast _bronze,_ ten cubits from one brim to the other; _it was_ completely round.
 Its height _was_ five cubits, and a line of thirty cubits measured its circumference.

 ###### 3
 And under it _was_ the likeness of oxen encircling it all around, ten to a cubit, all the way around the Sea.
 The oxen _were_ cast in two rows, when it was cast.